Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Acknowledgements

-\acknowledgements{This work is supported by the National Natural Science Foundation of China (NNSFC) under Grants No. 11874434 and No. 11574405, and the Science and Technology Program of Guangzhou (China) under Grants No. 201904020024.
-Y. K. was partially supported by International Postdoctoral Exchange Fellowship Program (No. 20180052).}
+This work is supported by the Key-Area Research and Development Program of GuangDong Province under Grants No. 2019B030330001, the National Natural Science Foundation of China (NNSFC) under Grants [No. 11874434, No. 11574405], and the Science and Technology Program of Guangzhou (China) under Grants No. 201904020024.
+Y.K. is partially supported by the Office of China Postdoctoral Council (Grant No. 20180052), the National Natural Science Foundation of China (Grant No. 11904419), and the Australian Research Council (DP200101168).